Williams throws for 5 TDs, No. 10 USC outlasts Arizona - KESQ

 The Trojans (7-1, 5-1 Pac-12) had an extra week to shake off their first loss of the season, an emotional 43-42 setback at No. 14 Utah.

+“The number of things that didn’t go our way was a long list and I don’t know many teams that would respond like this,” USC coach Lincoln Riley said.

-The Wildcats (3-5, 1-4) nearly kept up with USC offensively, finishing with 543 total yards.
-Defensively, they struggled with missed tackles and allowed USC to convert 11 of 17 on third down.
+The Wildcats (3-5, 1-4) struggled defensively, but nearly kept up with USC offensively, finishing with 543 total yards.

 Jayden de Laura threw for 380 yards and three touchdowns to Dorian Singer, the last a 5-yarder that cut USC’s lead to 45-37 with 1:26 left.
 USC recovered the onside kick to seal the victory.